-The 2019 Africa Cup Of Nations is underway, featuring many of the Premier League’s brightest stars, but can any of them join the pantheon of the tournament’s greats?
+The 2022 Africa Cup Of Nations is almost underway, featuring many of the Premier League’s brightest stars, but can any of them join the pantheon of the tournament’s greats?

 The Premier League’s greatest AFCON player not be exactly who you expect.
 For example Didier Drogba, arguably the best African player in the Premier League’s history, never delivered a Cup Of Nations for Ivory Coast, despite them often being favourites and making three finals.
 Others that did make it are far from the Premier League’s most high-profile African stars.

 Eto’o’s short stints with Chelsea and Everton are little more than a footnote on a glittering club career that famously featured back-to-back Trebles with Barcelona and Inter.
 In fact, it’s easy to forget he was a Premier League player for 18 months.